Bicuspid Aortic Valve Disease

 Some patients diagnosed with BAVD will require surgical treatment to repair or replace the valve and part of the aorta.
-Surgical treatment may include a minimally invasive aortic valve replacement with a small incision, or in more severe cases, an aortic valve repair or replacement.
+Surgical treatment may include a catheter-based aortic valve replacement, such as TAVR, or, in more severe cases, open surgery to repair or replace the valve.

 Choose a Doctor at One of Our Locations